 Theme 'Natures Dance'; 'Bee Nice' 20-minute acrylic painting on canvas by Minaz Jantz at the Old School. (photo by Tobbi Dyer) |

 It's a good time for the audience to be entertained, watching the frenzy and flurry of paintbrushes as they slap paint on the canvas for 20-minute sessions.
 After 20 minutes of painting, the audience votes to list their favorites, with each session eliminating two artists until the last two artists compete for the win.
-I was voted OUT in the first round, which was OK by me, as I got to have fun watching the rest of the artists in the competition and had time to connect with a few people in the audience!
+I was voted out in the first round, which was okay by me, as I got to have fun watching the rest of the artists in the competition and had time to connect with a few people in the audience.
 What a fun day for all, and I will certainly sign up for next year's 2017 Battle of the Brushes!

 Dog Day Afternoon, (soft pastel)